Nirvan Rayamajhi, 16, of Northridge, believes in helping his community.

 The Granada Hills Charter High School sophomore who, like many other teens has been idled by the coronavirus pandemic, was interested in providing meals for medical workers in the San Fernando Valley.
 And, with the support of friends and a couple of businesses, he’s been able to do just that.

 “I was bored at home and I felt I had too much time on my hands.
 I couldn’t participate in regular track and field activities after school and I felt like I was trapped at home,” Rayamajhi said.

 “I had been hearing about the long shifts the medical professional were putting up with, and I thought to help them do their job easier was probably the least I could do.
 I wanted to raise money and provide meals; but then again, if I just asked for donations, I thought I would not get much support.
 But if I partnered with a business, then they would also benefit from this cause.”

 Within three days of posting the video, Rayamajhi had raised more than $2,000.
-He then contacted Pita Pockets, a Mediterranean restaurant in his neighborhood, and the restaurant owners offered a heavy discount to support his cause.
-The owners also felt it could helped their business.
+He then contacted Pita Pockets, a Mediterranean restaurant in his neighborhood and the restaurant owners offered a heavy discount to support his cause.
+The owners also felt it could help their business.

 Rayamajhi said this experience has changed his perception around helping others.

 “First, I thought, I was only doing what I could, but I am encouraged to do more.
 Everyone is a winner,” he said.

 When the hospital media reported his act of kindness, Rayamahji began receiving more responses and donations through his Facebook page and Instagram account @nirvangiveback.
 He said he would use the money raised to continue bringing meals to the hospitals.